g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 ![GGPlot Layers](https://cxlabsblog.files.wordpress.com/2017/10/2017-10-24-14_36_29-visualization-layers-of-ggplot-google-docs.png?w=620)

 For now, imagine that each layer will be responsible to a different part of the final plot and so, we will "overlap" them.
-We will start with the most fundamental layer: the "Data".
+We will start explaning the 3 most fundamental layers: the data layer, the aesthetics layer and the geometry layer alltogether.

 ### 2.1.
-The *Data* Layer
+3 Fundamental Layers: __Data__ + __Aesthetics__ + __Geometry__

+We will show how these 3 fundamental layers work by getting our first plot: how can we see the evolution of the number confirmed cases and deaths in China and show them in a single plot?
+What if we want to show the curve of each feature with a different color?